tmweigand/PMMoTo/docs/examples/drainage_inkbottle.rst

 Step 8: Drainage with Contact Angle
 -----------------------------------

-Refill the pore space with the wetting fluid (fluid id = 2) and run the contact angle model where we set the contact angle to 20° and keep the surface tension at 1 :math:`\mathrm{mass}/\mathrm{seconds}^2`.
+The other available approach is an extension of the standard morphological method and allows for specification of the contact angle between the solid and fluid phases.
+First, we refill the pore space with the wetting fluid (fluid id = 2) and run the contact angle model where we set ``contact_angle`` to 20° and change the ``method``.

 .. code-block:: python